porunov/acme_client/README.md

 5. `deactivate-account` - deactivate your account<br>
     Requires parameters: `--account-key`

 6. `authorize-domains`  authorize specified domains.
-You must specify all domains which you use in CSR (i.e. main domain and alternative domain names).<br>
+You must specify all domains which you use in CSR (i.e. main domain and alternative domain names).<br> If you get "status":"error" this command may include domains which were not authorized ("failed_domains":["example.com", "blog.example.com"]).
+You can see  the reason in your log file.<br>
     Requires parameters: `--account-key`, `--domain`<br>
     Optional parameters: `--challenge-type`

-7. `deactivate-domain-authorization` - deactive domain authorization for specific domain address (or for all if not specified) if you want to remove/sell your domain addresses.<br>
+7. `deactivate-domain-authorization` - deactive domain authorization for specific domain address (or for all if not specified) if you want to remove/sell your domain addresses.<br> If you get "status":"error" this command may include domains which were not deactivated ("failed_domains":["example.com", "blog.example.com"]).
+You can see  the reason in your log file.<br>
     Requires parameters: `--account-key`<br>
     Optional parameters: `--domain`<br>
     Must have a file in working dir: `authorization_uri_list`

-8. `download-challenges` - Download challenges from your authorizations.<br>
+8. `download-challenges` - Download challenges from your authorizations.<br> If you get "status":"error" this command may include authorizations' locations from which challenges wasn't been downloaded ("failed_authorizations_to_download":["https://...", "https://..."]).
+You can see  the reason in your log file.<br>
     Requires parameters: `--account-key`<br>
     Optional parameters: `--domain`<br>
     Must have file in working dir: `authorization_uri_list`

-9. `verify-domains` - Check your challenges and verify your domains.<br>
+9. `verify-domains` - Check your challenges and verify your domains.<br> If you get "status":"error" this command may include domains which were not verified ("failed_domains":["example.com", "blog.example.com"]).
+You can see  the reason in your log file.<br>
     Requires parameters: `--account-key`<br>
     Optional parameters: `--domain`<br>
     Must have a file in working dir: `authorization_uri_list`